comoyo/ffos-list-detail/README.md

 * Type: `bin/init.sh`
 * Start the integrated web server via `node server.js`

+*If the build fails follow the Windows instructions for a manual installation*

 # Start dev'ing on Windows

 * Clone this repository